cosmos/sdk-tutorials/hands-on-exercise/4-ibc-adv/1-wager-denom.md

 Make sure you have all you need before proceeding:

-* You understand the concepts of [messages](../2-main-concepts/messages.md), [Protobuf](../2-main-concepts/protobuf.md), and [IBC](https://interchainacademy.cosmos.network/academy/ibc/what-is-ibc.html).
+* You understand the concepts of [messages](/academy/2-cosmos-concepts/messages.md), [Protobuf](/academy/2-cosmos-concepts/protobuf.md), and [IBC](/academy/3-ibc/1-what-is-ibc.md).
 * Go is installed.
 * You have the checkers blockchain codebase up to the _can play_ query.
-If not, follow the [previous steps](./can-play.md) or check out the [relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/can-play-move-handler).
+If not, follow some [previous steps](/hands-on-exercise/2-ignite-cli/7-can-play.md) or check out the [relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/can-play-move-handler).

 </HighlightBox>